Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 __Bottom line: If you need SNMPv3 or desire web management and/or SNMP write functionality, you could enhance this project's code or simply purchase a commercial product.__

 ## Programming
 _Once you've successfully programmed a single unit, skip step 1.
-Repeating this process takes 5 minutes from start to finish_
+Repeating this process takes 5 minutes from start to finish._
 1. [Set up your Arduino programming environment](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/ARDUINO-SETUP.md)
 2. Disassemble the PoESP32 case
    - You will need a 1.5 mm allen wrench to remove a single screw [pic](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/1-Allen.jpg)